 2. Using an electronic Flipbook, you can turn your students into published poets!
 Issuu is allows you to publish books and magazines in a digital format, where the pages actually flip as if you were turning a paper magazine or project.
 Students and parents really like this feature, and projects can easily be posted on your webpage.
 See an example below.

 Thursday, February 23, 2012

-Generating several codes can become time consuming if you are using any of the QR Code generating sites.
+Generating several codes can become time-consuming if you are using any of the QR Code generating sites.
 However, you can decrease the time dramatically and organize your codes by using a Google spreadsheet.
-Click on this TEMPLATE to enter text or URLs, and a QR code will automatically be generated for you.
+Tammy Worcester provides this Tip of the Week: Click on this TEMPLATE to enter text or URLs, and a QR code will automatically be generated for you.
 Then, simply copy and paste the code to your desired designation.
 Or save the codes to any location on your computer.
 In order to view the codes in the Google spreadsheet, be sure to change the view from normal view to list view.

 Are you using QR Codes in your instruction, or do you plan to?
 If so, please comment and share some ideas about what you are doing or plan to do.